thomascate/flowstash/README.md

 flowstash
 =========

-Simple python script to convert netflow files into elasticsearch objects
+Simple python script to convert netflow files into elasticsearch objects.
+Typically you would call this using 'flow-capture -R flowstash.py' to put your flow data in elasticsearch.